-Today at the Table, may God create such a hunger and thirst in us, for there is so very much more that the Lord desires for us, if we will follow and submit a little bit deeper to God's grace...
+... for there is so very much more that the Lord desires for us, if we will follow and submit a little bit deeper into God's grace...

 ... as in Psalm 42, and as Jesus said to Simon Peter,

 As a deer longs for flowing streams, so my soul longs for you, O God.
 My soul thirsts for God, for the living God.
 You are my strength and shield, to you alone may my spirit yield...
 Put out into the deep water and let down your nets for a catch.